Infit-Corporation/.github/profile/README.md

 - **MongoDB**: NoSQL database for flexible and scalable data storage.
 - **MySQL**: Relational database management system for structured data storage.
 - **Python**: Programming language for various backend tasks and services.
-- **Django**: High-level Python web framework for building robust and secure web applications.

-Our mission is to deliver top-notch web solutions and adapt to the ever-evolving tech landscape.
+We aim to deliver top-notch web solutions and adapt to the ever-evolving tech landscape.
 We aim to empower businesses and individuals with the tools they need to succeed in a digital world.

 ## 🤝 Contribution Guidelines

 We’re always looking for talented individuals and collaborators to join our journey.
 If you're interested in contributing or working with us, here’s how you can get involved:
 1. **Reach Out**: Contact us via our [contact page](#) or directly through email.
 2. **Submit Ideas**: Share your proposals and ideas for projects or improvements.
-3. **Collaborate**: If you have skills or experience in other areas of technology, we’d love to hear how you can contribute.
+3. **Collaborate**: We'd love to hear how you can contribute if you have skills or experience in other technology areas.

 ## 📚 Useful Resources